talefe/notes/module-2/concurrent-programming/concurrent-programming.md

 All of the threads within a process share the same resources such as memory and file handles.
 However, every thread has its own call stack and local variables.

 In real life, you execute tasks **asynchronously**.
-If you're cooking some carbonara, you'd start by warming the water, then peeling and cutting the veggies, when the water is boiling, adding the spaghetti, ....
+If you're cooking some pasta with , you'd start by warming the water, then peeling and cutting the veggies, when the water is boiling, adding the spaghetti, ....
 At each step of the process, you'd start a task, and switch to the tasks that are ready for your attention.

 &nbsp;